Shah4l/powerbi-netflix-analysis/README.md

 ## Tools Used
 - Power BI
-- Excel

 ## Key Insights
-- Movies are more than TV shows
+- Movies make up nearly 70% of the content
+- TV-MA is the most common rating
+- Dramas and Documentaries are the most popular genres
-- United States produces the most content
+- The U.S. and India produce the most content
-- Content growth increased after 2015
+- Netflix’s content growth increased rapidly after 2015

 ## Dashboard Preview
 ![Dashboard](Netflix_Analysis.PNG)

-## Author
-Shahal P
-BCA Graduate | Learning Data Science